TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 ---
 ## WARio Source Code Overview

-WARio is a collection of compiler transformations, or "passes" that optimize code for checkpoint placement and eventually place checkpoints.
+WARio is a collection of compiler transformations or "passes" that optimize code for checkpoint placement and eventually place checkpoints.
+You can download the WARio source code, `code.zip` from the Zenodo archive or navigate it by interactively running the `wario-source` docker container.
 Some of WARio's transformations operate in the middle-end, and some in the back-end.
 Each of the transformations is presented below.

 ### The Middle-End Transformations